Pete

 Pete read voraciously, gravitating towards virtually anything containing the printed word, be it the daily newspaper or arcane operating manuals.
 The parts of the bar not occupied by projects, his ashtray, or a glass of wine were covered with stacks of books and papers he would dive in and out of throughout the day.
 He would tap his finger on sentences and passages he found compelling.
 This physical tick seemed to somehow store the information permanently in his mind.
 His learning was unencumbered by any notion of achievement, and I assume these disparate nodes across multiple disciplines served to shape his unique form of creativity.
 He understood intuitively that synthesis has far greater value than analysis.
 It is perhaps this feature of Pete's personality that has had the most impact on my life.

 Pete was neither a rebel nor a radical; his unbounded existence had an authenticity I now recognize is extremely rare.
 He loved and idolized Frank Sinatra.
-Ironically, the image of an indepdendent libertine that Sinatra meticuluously cultivated, Pete embodied natually.
+Ironically, the image of an independent libertine that Sinatra meticulously cultivated, Pete embodied naturally.
 Like all men, I am sure Pete was also flawed.
 Like all of us, he surely harbored doubts, resentments, and regrets, but my memory of him contains none of these details.
 In this, Pete taught me his most valuable lesson: The greatest legacy is that simply your way of being inspires just one person to live more authentically.

 Pete's days at his bar are spent tinkering, reading, and thinking.
 His small, consistent community in a place he loved.
 His unflinching service and care to my grandmother as her mind and health deteriorated far faster than his own.
 More and more, these have come to represent an idealized life for me.
 Simple but full and teeming with passion for a life on one's own terms.